gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 It is similar to the `kafka-console-producer` and `kafka-console-consumer` you have learnt and used above, but much more powerful and also simpler to use.

 **Kafkacat** is an open-source utility, available at <https://github.com/edenhill/kafkacat>.
-It is not part of the Confluent platform and also not part of the Analytics Platform we run in docker.
+It is not part of the Confluent platform and also not part of the Streaming Platform we run in docker.

 You can run **Kafkacat** as a standalone utility on any **Linux** or **Mac** computer and remotely connect to a running Kafka cluster.